-The following is a list of unacceptable dress:
+The following is a list of UNACCEPTABLE dress code:

 - a.
-Foot thongs, beach sandals, Crocs[TM], or any open toed shoes.
+Foot thongs, beach sandals, or any open toed shoes. - b.

-- b.
 Tank tops, spaghetti string tops, or belly shirts.

 - c.
-Sweatpants.

-- d.
-Shorts

-- e.
-Skirts and kilts that fall above fingertips, when standing up.

-- f.
-Visors or bandanas.

-- g.
-Spandex or biking shorts.

-- h.
-Sunglasses.
+Sweatpants. - d.
+Pajama top or bottoms or any other type of clothing made of cotton/pajama like material, snuggies, and blankets. - e.
+Under arms must be covered, so no tank tops or spaghetti strap tops, no tube tops, or belly revealing shirts. - f.
+Sunglasses. - g.
+Clothing may not contain political messages and/or profanity.